Your health matters. It directly affects your quality of life, ability to work, and longevity.

 And, if your challenges need to be escalated to legal action or filing a formal complaint, you’ll already have the documentation to support your case ready.

-These results are based on a total of 1,066 health insurance reviews left on Best Company.
+These results are based on a total of 1,066 health insurance reviews left on Best Company in 2019.
 Of those reviews, 439 had 1-star ratings.
 A random sample of 202 1-star reviews is the basis for the complaint analysis.
 Results of the 1-star review analysis have a 95 percent confidence level with a 5 percent margin of error.